briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 “And what do I do with the dreams I read?”
 “Nothing.
 You have only to read them.”

 > “Excuse me for asking so many questions,” I say.
-“I k nothing about this Town.
+“I know nothing about this Town.
 How it works, why it needs the Wall, why the beasts are herded in and out every day.
 I do not understand any of it.
 You are the only one I can ask.”
-“Not even I k all the rules,” says the old officer under his breath.
+“Not even I know all the rules,” says the old officer under his breath.
 “There are things that cannot and should not be explained.
 But there is no cause for concern.
 The Town is fair in its own way.
-The things you need, the things you need to k, one by one the Town will set these before you.
-Hear me : this Town is perfect.
+The things you need, the things you need to know, one by one the Town will set these before you.
+Hear me now: this Town is perfect.
 And by perfect, I mean complete.
 It has everything.
 If you cannot see that, then it has nothing.
 A perfect nothing.
 Remember this well.
 That is as much as anyone can tell you; the rest you must learn for yourself.
 Open your eyes, train your ears, use your head.
 If a mind you have, then use it while you can.”

 ### The Picture of Dorian Gray by Oscar Wilde